-In clinical trials conducted to date, we have treated more than 300 transplant patients with either single or multi-virus targeted allogeneic VSTs, and our product candidates have been generally well-tolerated and have been associated with clinical benefit.
+In connection with the evaluation of strategic alternatives and in order to maximize capital preservation, we have implemented a plan to reduce our workforce by approximately 95%.
+This workforce reduction plan was approved in January 2024, and will take place primarily during the first quarter of 2024 and is expected to be substantially completed by April 15, 2024.
+In clinical trials conducted to date, we have treated more than 500 transplant patients with either single or multi-virus targeted allogeneic VSTs, and our product candidates have been generally well-tolerated and have been associated with clinical benefit.
 We believe that our allogeneic, off-the-shelf VSTs can benefit patients with other conditions characterized by T-cell deficiencies who are at high risk for life-threatening viral diseases, including immunocompromised cancer patients, the elderly and young children with immature immune systems.
-We are advancing a pipeline of VST therapies for delivery to individuals with compromised immune systems and those who are at high risk, or suffering from, the life-threatening consequences of viral diseases.